-- (i) Employees shall notify, upon request, their departmental chairperson or equivalent, of the nature and scope of any paid or unpaid outside activity of a substantial and continuing nature and of any changes subsequent to the last notification. - (ii) The chairperson of the department or equivalent shall report to the appropriate dean, upon request, the total activities of employees engaged in outside professional activities so that the dean or University Librarian may decide whether the employee might be requested to consider a partial leave or a reduction in such outside activities.
-Such a request shall not be unreasonably denied by the employee. - (iii) In the case of unpaid professional/academic activity, the employee concerned shall arrange with the appropriate dean or University Librarian the payment of the costs, if any, to the employer associated with any such items or services as computer time, laboratory equipment and supplies, long distance calls, secretarial service, reproduction services and outside mail services. - (iv) In relation to paid outside professional/academic activity the employee shall pay for any computer time, laboratory equipment and supplies, long distance telephone calls, secretarial services, reproduction services and outside mail services used in the course of his/her activities. - (d) Members of the academic staff have the right to participate in the activities of their learned professions and societies.
+- (i) Employees shall notify, upon request, their departmental Chair/Director or equivalent, of the nature and scope of any paid or unpaid outside activity of a substantial and continuing nature and of any changes subsequent to the last notification. - (ii) The Chair/Director of the department or equivalent shall report to the appropriate Dean, upon request, the total activities of employees engaged in outside professional activities so that the Dean or University Librarian may decide whether the employee might be requested to consider a partial leave or a reduction in such outside activities.
+Such a request shall not be unreasonably denied by the employee. - (iii) In the case of unpaid professional/academic activity, the employee concerned shall arrange with the appropriate Dean or University Librarian the payment of the costs, if any, to the Employer associated with any such items or services as computer time, laboratory equipment and supplies, long distance calls, secretarial service, reproduction services and outside mail services. - (iv) In relation to paid outside professional/academic activity the employee shall pay for any computer time, laboratory equipment and supplies, long distance telephone calls, secretarial services, reproduction services and outside mail services used in the course of their activities. - (d) Members of the academic staff have the right to participate in the activities of their learned professions and societies.

-Article 16: Confidentiality And Access To Personnel Files
+Article 16: Confidentiality and Access to Personnel Files